mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

 ### Building elasticsearch plugin with Gradle

 Elasticsearch plugin is zip file which contains jar file with main plugin class and all dependencies.
 Another option is just `_site` folder with website content (see [bigdesk pluging repository][bigdesk] as example).

-Basic build process is the following: compile plugin code, run tests and archive with all necessary depepndencies.
+It makes basic build process is the following: compile plugin code, run tests and archive with all necessary depepndencies.

 You can create Gradle project in IntelliJ or just create `build.gradle` file.
 Gradle build script with annotations: